AtaQou/AnakthshPlhroforias/README.md

-You're right: the code fences are broken.
-Use proper fenced Markdown blocks with language tags and blank lines before/after.
-Here’s a cleaned version you can paste over your README:``` markdown
 # Overview

 This project demonstrates various approaches to Information Retrieval (IR) in Python using a collection of medical-text documents.
 It covers these main topics: